Affiliate links on Android Authority may earn us a commission. Learn more.

 With a growing number of streaming sites offering huge libraries of new and old content, it’s easy to get overwhelmed by the wealth of options.
+Each service rolls out new and exciting streaming shows and movies every week.
 So, let’s break it down and start slow.
 What are the best original streaming shows?

 Below, you’ll find our top picks, organized according to where you can watch them among the massive number of streaming services currently on the market.

 Best original streaming show: GLOW